Henry III of England: Historiography

 Henry's reign did not receive much attention from general historians for many years after the 1950s: no substantial biographies of Henry were written after Powicke's, and the historian John Beeler observed in the 1970s that the coverage of Henry's reign by military historians remained particularly thin.
 At the end of the 20th century, there was a renewed interest in 13th century English history, resulting in the publication of various specialist works on aspects of Henry's reign, including government finance and the period of his minority.
 Current historiography notes both Henry's positive and negative qualities: the historian David Carpenter judges him to have been a decent man, who failed as a ruler because of his naivety and inability to produce realistic plans for reform, a theme echoed by Huw Ridgeway, who also notes his unworldliness and inability to manage his court, but who considers him to have been "essentially a man of peace, kind and merciful".

-The descriptions of his characteristics as devout, kind, and innocent king is also however under doubt.
-Despite his occasional generosities towards his innocent cousin Eleanor, Fair Maid of Brittany and order that she and her younger brother Arthur I of Brittany be commemorated along with all late kings and queens in 1268, during her lifetime he was resolved to maintain her confinement.
+The descriptions of his characteristics as a devout, kind, and innocent king is also under doubt.
+Despite his occasional generosities towards his innocent cousin Eleanor, Fair Maid of Brittany, and his order that she and her younger brother Arthur I of Brittany be commemorated along with all late kings and queens in 1268, during her lifetime he was resolved to maintain her confinement.
 Eleanor had already passed the reproductive age when he took power, and she would be highly unlikely to bring any risk to his regime.
 No longer simply depicted as an incompetent but innocent fool, it is believed by many historians that he possesses wisdom and determination in certain aspects.

 Henry III has received considerable attention from historians of Anglo-Jewish England.
 They note similar questions of lack of competence and credulity.
 His role in lending credibility to false charges against Jews of ritual sacrifice of Christian children is highlighted as especially damaging.
 Barrie Dobson and Robert Stacey judge his later reign as a "watershed" in the way Jews were seen and treated by Christians, through his over-taxation, and exploitation of the loans system to leverage lands from his subjects.
 They judge that he created the conditions for increasing antisemitism, developing themes of supposed Jewish magic and conspiracy to explain measures taken against Jews, leading to the pogroms of the de Montfort rebellions, and later, to the 1290 Edict of Expulsion.